sknrao/vsperf-docker/client/test/README.md

 2. When running client ask for path use specific path where configuration file exist.

-In order to use deploy client, user must have to start server which can we achieve by running deployment/interactive container.
+In order to use deploy client, user must have to start server which can be achieve by running deployment/interactive container.

 User can run the script with python3.